 - The UPSC is in charge of developing recruitment strategies and selecting candidates for certain programs.

-- In the case of a financial emergency, the Centre could perhaps instruct states to follow economic propriety canons and issue other appropriate directives, such as reducing state employee compensation. (under Article 360).
+- In a financial situation, the Centre may order states to adopt economic propriety canons and reduce state employee salaries.
+(Article 360).

 Consider Examarly, an ed-tech platform to fast-forward your UPSC Preparation.